ether/ep_email_notifications/README.md

 # FUTURE VERSIONS TODO
 * v2 - Get the modified contents from the API HTML diff and append that to the Email and make the email from the server HTML not plain text
-* v2 - a point to unsubscribe and validate/verify email https://github.com/alfredwesterveld/node-email-verification
 * v2 - Keep a record of when a user was last on a pad